KNett07/MakeChangeProject/README.md

  - Java
   - Conditionals
+   - Variables
     - Looping

 ### How to Run

-make sure to enter dollars and cents run program
+Be sure to enter appropriate currency for both item purchased and amount to be tendered.

+Select to run program.

 ### Lessons Learned

 Practice on looping and increasing comfort with conditionals.
-Created this to display the ability to take in input and put out a new answer after running arithmetic.
+I created this to display my ability to create a program that will take information from a user and output an answer after running the information through specific parameters.